Research

 The research project was conducted in 1995.
 The research explored the computer's role in reconstructing and simulating historical buildings, artefacts and events.

 The designation "symbolic window" in architecture is an expression used to define some windows whose symbolic overtones transcend their traditional physical functions.
 One of the documented stories in the ancient world is the Window of Appearances of the first temple - palace of Ramses III at Medinet Habu, Egypt, 1190 BC.
 The story says that the Egyptians considered Pharaoh "a child of the Sun - God and hence of divine substance".
-The Sun - God of the Egyptian "was believed to have a mansion on the horizon in which he appeared each morning and disappeared each night".
+The Sun - God of the Egyptians "was believed to have a mansion on the horizon in which he appeared each morning and disappeared each night".
 The horizon here expresses the seat of Pharaoh as the "Island of Truth" and the "Field of Blest".
 Consequently, the ceremony of his appearance and the window, which is part of it, has symbolic meaning.
 The window of Appearances became inherent to that window to indicate its specific use in the royal ceremonial appearances.
 Thus, the Egyptians articulated the window of the palace to give grandeur and predominance to Pharaoh as he stands to show himself in ceremony with the "horizon", "the gateway of the mansion in which the sun showed itself each morning and each evening to fill the world with light and to blunge it with darkness".

 For more >